Shiny5228/ibkr-trade-visualization/README.md

 # IBKR Trade Visualization

 A tool for visualizing trade data from Interactive Brokers (IBKR).
-This project helps traders analyze their trading performance through intuitive and interactive visualizations in a dash web app.
+This project helps traders analyze their trading performance through intuitive and interactive visualizations in a streamlit web app.
 Currently only working for data exported via IBKR Activity Flex Query.

 ## Table of Contents
 - [IBKR Trade Visualization](#ibkr-trade-visualization)